 The deadlift is commonly known as the king of the compound exercises.
-It’s great for target the glutes and hamstrings.
+This is because it’s great for targeting the glutes and hamstrings.

 To perform a deadlift with a resistance band, start by looping each band’s end around your feet.
-Assume a wide stance like you would in a sumo deadlift.
+Then, assume a wide stance like you would in a sumo deadlift.

 Squat down and grab the middle of the band.
 Stick your bum out behind you and keep a slight arch in your lower back.
-Driving forward with your hips, pull the band up until you’re standing fully upright.
+Then, driving forward with your hips, pull the band until you’re standing fully upright.

-It’s important to keep looking straight ahead and not allowing your back to bend when performing this exercise.
+It’s important to keep looking straight ahead and not allow your back to bend when performing this exercise.